Radix-Live/Guides/Validators/Snapshots/README.md

 <details>
   <summary>3a.
 Fast Download from multiple sources <b>(recommended)</b></summary>

 Run [this script](https://snapshots.radix.live/latest-validator.sh) to download the snapshot from up to 3 available mirrors.
+It will take up to a minute for the download to reach max speed, and it is OK if aria2c drops some of the slowest servers at the start.
+You can see the number of active connections under "CN:".
+The progress is saved even if you kill/restart the download.

 </details>

 <details>
   <summary>3b.
 In case the above link doesn't open</summary>

-Here is an example script, but you would need to put the current date in UTC, and manually check whether the files actually exist (e.g. `wget &lt;file url&gt;`)
+Here is an example script, but you would need to put the current date in UTC, and manually check whether the files actually exist (e.g. `wget &lt;file url&gt;`).

 ```shell
 #!/bin/bash